Hortolândia: Origins

 The settlement began to take utterance when the telegraph office was inaugurated in 1896.
 Later, in 1917, the Jacuba telegraph post became a railroad station.
 Only in 1947 did its growth begin, with the approval of the Ortolândia Park subdivision, owned by João Ortolan.
 In December 1953, the District of Santa Cruz, which Jacuba was part of, was split from Campinas to become the municipality of Sumaré; as such, Jacuba went from a village to a district.

 On April 17, 1958, Jacuba became known as Hortolândia, on the occasion of a legislative proposal by state deputy Leôncio Ferraz Júnior.
 The proposal to change the name came about because a district with the name "Jacuba" already existed in the state of São Paulo in the town of Iacanga (which later became part of the town of Arealva).

-In the mid-1920s, an industrialization process began in Sumaré, with tax incentives.
+In the mid-1970s, an industrialization process began in Sumaré, with tax incentives.
 An IBM factory was installed in the Hortolândia district, on the edge of the Rodovia Jornalista Francisco Aguirre Proença.
-Other companies were attracted by the abundant land and tax incentives.
+Other companies were attracted by the abundant land and tax incentives, including Armco do Brasil S/A, Dow Corning do Brasil Ltda., Fibramatex S/A Cimento e Amianto, Granjas Ito S/A, Grupo Cobrasma- Braseixos, Nativa Industrial Ltda., Nativa Construções elétricas, Westfalia Separator do Brasil, and Ingersoll Rand Brasil Ltda., among others.

 As a district

 The beginning of the process of turning Hortolândia into a municipality originated in 1975, although this first attempt was unsuccessful because Hortolândia did not reach 5 thousandths of the state's tax revenue and also because the President of the Republic did not give the endorsement for separation.

 In the 1980s, Hortolândia was responsible for most of Sumaré's tax collection, which exceeded 60%.
 Popular organization followed for the pro-separation movement.
 The residents wanted autonomy to define the future of Hortolândia, so they began to support creation of the municipality.
 In 1988, with the approval of the new constitution of Brazil, the interest in becoming an autonomous district surfaced in the community leaders of Hortolândia's neighborhoods and in the population.
 On December 21, 1990, the Legislative Assembly of São Paulo set a plebiscite to be held in May 1991.
-On May 17, 1991, 97.4% voted in favor of separation in the plebiscite,.
+On May 17, 1991, 97.4% voted in favor of separation in the plebiscite.